HVAC Technician Training Program

-EPA 608 Certification General Studies
+EPA 608 Certification General Study Courses

-Convert fractions to decimals and decimals to fractions, convert English measurements to metric and metric to English, measure length, area, and volume using both English and metric measurements, manipulate ratios and proportions as they relate to various equipment and components, differentiate between renewable and sustainable energy, thermodynamics of air and water vapor, psychrometrics.
+Convert fractions to decimals and decimals to fractions, convert English measurements to metric and metric to English, measure length, area, and volume using both English and metric measurements, manipulate ratios and proportions as they relate to various equipment and components, differentiate between renewable and sustainable energy, as well as thermodynamics of air and water vapor, psychrometrics.

-Residential Air Conditioning Basics
+Residential Air Conditioning Basic Courses

-Electric Heat Basics
+Electric Heat Basic Courses

-Heat Pump Knowledge
+Heat Pump Knowledge Courses

-Describing a heat pump’s design, configuration for both the heating and cooling cycle, differentiate between a compressor designed for use in a heat pump and one that is designed for use in cooling, describing the principle of operation of a capillary tube as used on a heat pump, servicing, selecting, and installing a fixed orifice, servicing, selecting, and installing an electronic and a thermostatic expansion valve.
+Describing a heat pump’s design, configuration for both the heating and cooling cycle, differentiate between a compressor designed for use in a heat pump and one that is designed for use in cooling, describing the principle of operation of a capillary tube as used on a heat pump, servicing, selecting, and installing a fixed orifice, as well as servicing, selecting, and installing an electronic and a thermostatic expansion valve.

-Gas Heat Fundamentals
+Gas Heat Fundamental Courses

 Student Work Stations

-This is a “Fast-Track Program” designed to fulfill what I see as a gap in the HVAC industry.
+This is a Fast-Track Program designed to fulfill what we see as a gap in the HVAC industry.
 We need qualified technicians in the marketplace today, not a year from today.

-With the help of over 20 Individually specialized repair stations, we can ensure an in depth “Hands-On Approach” to accomplish our goal.
+With the help of over 20 Individually specialized repair stations, we can ensure an in-depth hands-on approach to accomplish our goal.